cosmos/cosmos-sdk/docs/core/baseapp.md

 * [`TxDecoder`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#TxDecoder): It is used to decode raw transaction bytes relayed by the underlying Tendermint engine.
 * [`ParamStore`](#paramstore): The parameter store used to get and set application consensus parameters.
-* [`TxHandler`](#middlewares): This handler is used to handle signature verification, fee payment, and other pre-message execution checks when a transaction is received.
+* [`TxHandler`](#middlewares): This handler is used to set middlewares.
+Middlewares can, for instace, handle signature verification, fee payment, and other pre-message execution checks when a transaction is received.
 It's executed during [`CheckTx/RecheckTx`](#checktx) and [`DeliverTx`](#delivertx).
 * [`InitChainer`](../basics/app-anatomy.md#initchainer),
   [`BeginBlocker` and `EndBlocker`](../basics/app-anatomy.md#beginblocker-and-endblocker): These are the functions executed when the application receives the `InitChain`, `BeginBlock` and `EndBlock` ABCI messages from the underlying Tendermint engine.

-Then, parameters used to define [volatile states](#volatile-states) (i.e. cached states):
+Then, parameters used to define [volatile states](#state-updates) (i.e. cached states):

 * `checkState`: This state is updated during [`CheckTx`](#checktx), and reset on [`Commit`](#commit).
 * `deliverState`: This state is updated during [`DeliverTx`](#delivertx), and set to `nil` on